EMBRYOPSIDA Pirani & Prado

 For a convenient summary of a number of features of wood anatomy, see Herendeen et al. (1999b).
 Magnolioid roots are scattered through the clade, being recorded from a number of woody members of Laurales and Magnoliales.
 These roots are stout, often ³3 mm across, lack root hairs (?always), and are endomycorrhizal - associated conditions (see Baylis 1975; St John 1980).
 Taxa with broadly lobed leaf blades are scattered throughout this clade (but not in the small Canellales).
 See Erbar (1983, inc. Illicium) for carpel morphology and Ronse Decraene and Smets (1992b) for androecial morphology.

 Phylogeny.
 Although the sister group relationship of Piperales with Canellales in particular is at first sight unexpected, the magnoliid clade as a whole and the relationships within the group are turning out to be quite robust (Massoni et al. 2014: good generic sampling, 12 markers from three compartments).
-There was not much morphological support for this grouping (Doyle & Endress 2000); features like tectum structure, etc., showing considerable variation (J. A. Doyle 2005), and Piperales in particular tended to link with other groups (see the discussion at the mesangiosperm node for relationships of the magnoliids).
-However, molecular support for the clade has been increasing in successive studies (e.g. Qiu et al. 1999, 2000, 2005: support levels depend on the analysis, the node sometimes collapses], 2006b, 2010; Zanis et al. 2002; Jansen et al. 2006b; Zhengqiu et al. 2006; Cai et al. 2006; Müller et al. 2006: support for [Canellales + Piperales] poor; Jansen et al. 2007: little maximum parsimony support; Moore et al. 2007: group not in all analyses; Soltis et al. 2007a; Soltis et al. 2011; Foster et al. 2016: q.v. for details, support rather poor).
+There was not much morphological support for this grouping (Doyle & Endress 2000), features like tectum structure, etc., showing considerable variation (J. A. Doyle 2005), and Piperales in particular tended to link with other groups (see the discussion at the mesangiosperm node for relationships of the magnoliids).
+However, molecular support for the clade is usually stronger in more recent studies (e.g. Qiu et al. 1999, 2000, 2005: support levels depend on the analysis, the node sometimes collapses], 2006b, 2010; Zanis et al. 2002; Jansen et al. 2006b; Zhengqiu et al. 2006; Cai et al. 2006; Müller et al. 2006: support for [Canellales + Piperales] poor; Jansen et al. 2007: little maximum parsimony support; Moore et al. 2007: group not evident in all analyses; Soltis et al. 2007a; Soltis et al. 2011; Foster et al. 2016: q.v. for details, support rather poor).
 Support includes the possession of unique indels (Löhne & Borsch 2005).
 Soltis et al. (2007a) found weak support for a grouping [Magnoliales + Canellales]; relationships in Bell et al. (2010) are [Piperales [Laurales [Canellales + Magnoliales]]], although they have little support.